canonical/content-cache-k8s-operator/README.md

+# Content Cache Operator

+A Juju charm for deploying and managing a content cache.

+## Overview

-A service for caching content, built on top of [Nginx](https://www.nginx.com/) configurable to cache any http or https web site.
+A service for caching content, built on top of [Nginx](https://www.nginx.com/), configurable to cache any http or https web site.
 Tuning options include cache storage size, maximum request size to cache and cache validity duration.